vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-08-25-graph-chart-table-diagram-map-intro.md

 2. In the second part of the introduction (**What is the overview of this graph?**), we provide a high-level summary of the main trends or patterns observed in the graph.
 To do this effectively, we should:
   * Begin our sentences with appropriate phrases that indicate we are providing an overview, such as ``Overall``, or ``In general``;
   * Highlight the most significant trends or patterns presented in the graph, using clear and concise language.
+3. About the tenses:
+  * Historical data in a graph with dates: the safest option is using active, past simple tense.
+  * Graph with no date: either present or past tense (must be consistent).
+  * Future events and forecasts: use future tenses.

 ## Analyzing sample responses
 Consider the following example: